BaymaGafurov/BaymaGafurov/README.md

 - 👋 Hi, I’m @BaymaGafurov
 - 👀 I’m interested in web-development
 - 🌱 I’m currently learning front-end development
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me ...
+@baimyratg@mail.ru

 <!---
 BaymaGafurov/BaymaGafurov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.